doctrine/orm/docs/en/reference/batch-processing.rst

 Iterating Large Results for Data-Processing
 -------------------------------------------

-You can use the ``iterate()`` method just to iterate over a large result and no UPDATE or DELETE intention.
+@TODO - we probably want to suggest complete clear() operations (or rely on L2 cache instead) You can use the ``iterate()`` method just to iterate over a large result and no UPDATE or DELETE intention.
 The ``IterableResult`` instance returned from ``$query->iterate()`` implements the